-The good thing is that will emerge from this experience of COVID-19 just as we have every other as a stronger.
-Why because you have more information than you did before you have experienced something new and you had to be agile and find ways to make things work.
+The good thing is that will emerge from this experience of COVID-19 just as we have every other event as a stronger more resilient person.
+Why?
+Because you have more information than you did before you have experienced something new and you had to be agile and find ways to make things work.
 We will appreciate the luxuries of travel more and we will find ways of utilizing transport in different ways.
 Innovation comes from these kinds of disruptions.

 Social distancing is not something we have ever had to endure.
 It’s a strange concept that is unknown to most of us.
 It’s a strange new concept.
 But through it all in our own little way will gather confidence through hardship and new perspectives.